shannontjoa/bad-robots/README.md

+This is a modern take on the classic [BSD robots] (https://www.freebsd.org/cgi/man.cgi?query=robots&apropos=0&sektion=6) game that I used to play in the 90s.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>